EX-Turntable

 • <V> - Display the startup information in the serial console

-Referring again to Adding a New Device, skip ahead to Checking the Driver, and the output you’re looking for to validate the EX‑Turntable device driver is loaded and connected successfully is below:
+Referring to Adding a New Device, skip ahead to Checking the Driver, and the output you’re looking for to validate the EX‑Turntable device driver is loaded and connected successfully is below:

 <D HAL SHOW><* Arduino Vpins:2-69 *>